main logo icon

 The most important shift in the 2025 to 2026 dataset is that exploitation routinely beats disclosure.

-The M-Trends 2026 report, built on more than 450,000 hours of Mandiant incident response engagements, made three findings that should reshape every vulnerability-management runbook:
+The M-Trends 2026 report, built on more than 500,000 hours of Mandiant incident response engagements, made three findings that should reshape every vulnerability-management runbook:

 1. The mean time to exploit is approximately negative seven days.
 Across the population of vulnerabilities Mandiant observed being weaponized in 2025, exploitation began on average a week before the vendor patch was publicly available.
 This is not a single zero-day outlier; it is the mean across the dataset.

 2. Exploits remain the leading initial-access vector for the sixth consecutive year.
 Many of the bugs used were exploited as zero-days, meaning attackers had working exploits before patches existed.
+M-Trends 2026 puts exploits at 32 percent of intrusions with a confirmed initial infection vector, ahead of voice phishing (11 percent) and prior compromise (10 percent).

 3. The initial-access-broker handoff to a downstream ransomware affiliate now averages 22 seconds.
 This is the time between an IAB gaining persistent access to a victim network and a ransomware operator beginning encryption operations against that same network.

 Median dwell time rose to 14 days in 2025, up from 11 days in 2024 and 10 days in 2023.
 The increase is concentrated in two long-tail categories: long-term espionage intrusions and North Korean IT-worker operations, both of which had a median dwell time of 122 days (about four months).
 For the rest of the population, dwell time has actually compressed.
+Both figures are from M-Trends 2026, which also records that 52 percent of intrusions were detected internally, up from 43 percent in 2024.

 CrowdStrike 2026 Global Threat Report